GAIGResearch/Stratega/docs/gettingStarted/installation/index.rst

 #.
 Install Visual Studio 2019 Community from `here <https://visualstudio.microsoft.com/downloads/>`_
 #.
 Clone Stratega from `here <https://github.com/GAIGResearch/Stratega/>`_ (use the master branch)
 #.
 In Visual Studio open the folder (not project) containing the Stratega source code
 #.
-Execute **Project->Generate Cache**, Visua Studio may automatically do this when opening the folder
+Execute **Project->Generate Cache**, Visual Studio may automatically do this when opening the folder
 #.
 Execute **Build->Build All** to generate the executables
 #.
 Under **Select Startup Item...** choose GUI.exe and press **F5** to run it